The Gold Coaster

 The Gold Coaster is a steel roller coaster operating at Dreamworld.
-The roller coaster is one of the tallest in the Southern Hemisphere, after originally being the tallest when it was first built.
-Designed by Arrow Dynamics, built in Melbourne by Able Leisure Pty.
-Ltd the ride was originally installed at Luna Park Sydney in 1995 as the Big Dipper before being sold and relocated to Dreamworld on the Gold Coast in 2001.
+Designed by Arrow Dynamics and built in Melbourne by Able Leisure Pty.
+Ltd, the ride originally operated at Luna Park Sydney in 1995 as Big Dipper before being sold and relocated to Dreamworld on the Gold Coast in 2001.
 When it was brought to Dreamworld, the ride was the first roller coaster to be opened on the Gold Coast since 1997.
-The roller coaster was named Cyclone from 2001 until 2015 when it was refurbished and named Hot Wheels SideWinder as part of the new Motorsport Experience themed land from 2015 to 2020.
+The ride was named Cyclone from 2001 until 2015 when it was refurbished and renamed Hot Wheels SideWinder as part of the new Motorsport Experience themed land from 2015 to 2020.
+The ride received its current name after it reopened from refurbishment in December 2020.

 History

 Construction

-The steel roller coaster, designed by Arrow Dynamics, was constructed by Able Leisure Pty Ltd in Newport Melbourne at a cost of A$8,000,000 during the 1994 redevelopment of Luna Park Sydney.
+The steel roller coaster, designed by Arrow Dynamics, was constructed by Able Leisure Pty Ltd in Newport, Victoria at a cost of A$8,000,000 during the 1994 redevelopment of Luna Park Sydney.
 Construction of the ride used over 1,000 tons of steel and 15,000 sets of nuts and bolts.

 Luna Park era

+The ride first opened as Big Dipper at Luna Park Sydney on 21 January 1995.
+The ride was named and themed after a previous attraction at the park, and was at the time the tallest roller coaster in the Southern Hemisphere.

-Opening in 1995, the new roller coaster became a point of contention with residents, and was cited as the main example of the noise pollution generated by the amusement park.
+The new roller coaster became a point of contention with residents, and was cited as the main example of the noise pollution generated by the amusement park.
 After appeals to various courts by both the "resident action group" and the park's new owners, it was decreed that the roller coaster could only operate at certain times, and under strict conditions.
 These conditions caused major shareholder Wittingslow Amusements to consider 'walking out' on the operating company.
-The park's administration was doubtful of Luna Park's survival under the restrictions, and was proven correct when Luna Park closed in February 1996.
+The park's administration was doubtful of Luna Park's survival under the restrictions, and was proven correct when the park was forced to close in February 1996.

-The roller coaster remained on site until late 2001, operating on several occasions for charity-supporting events, including those for the Variety Club and The Spastic Centre.
-Between 1996 and 2001, the roller coaster was filmed for sequences in the Mary-Kate and Ashley Olsen film Our Lips Are Sealed and for Farscape Season 3 episode Infinite Possibilities Part I: Daedalus Demands.

-Developers looking to redevelop Luna Park were sold the land on the condition that the Big Dipper be sold prior to any developments.
+Following the 1996 closure, Luna Park was able to operate on several special, court-allowed occasions for charity-supporting events or filming.
+In July 1999, it was announced that Metro Edgley would acquire the lease to Luna Park.
+The company was to redevelop the park, planning to remove Big Dipper and replace it with a concert venue.

+Luna Park was permitted to open for the final time on weekends and school holidays from March 2000 to January 2001.
+The Big Dipper was allowed to operate only on Saturdays and select Friday evenings during this period.
+The ride's final day of operation was 27 January 2001.